SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/activities-tab.md

 ## Preferences

 Once an activity is completed, it is removed from the activities list by the next day.
-By default, the **Activities** section tab displays tasks that you have not completed as of today’s date.
+By default, the **Activities** section tab displays tasks that you have not completed as of today's date.

 ### Display future tasks